 Much more important however than all this nonsense is that I really really wish you good health through these troubled times and trust you can avoid job loss.

 Over and out for now.

-* For those worried about the apostrophe… In The Lands’ End Journal it says quote.
-“Our namesake, Lands’ End in Cornwall has officially had an apostrophe added to its name.
-This is a topic very close to our hearts, as the apostrophe in our name is actually in the wrong place and always has been”………… I’m still confused!
+* For those worried about the apostrophe… In The Lands’ End Journal it says quote:- “Our namesake, Lands’ End in Cornwall has officially had an apostrophe added to its name.
+This is a topic very close to our hearts, as the apostrophe in our name is actually in the wrong place and always has been”.
+“Nan” Smith would have been most upset!